VeritasSoftware/WebRTC/README.md

 You can go through my SampleBlazorWebApp to see how to use the Client.

+## Angular Client

+You can go through sample-angular-web-app to see how to use the Client.

+## Steps to run the demo

-Run the SampleApi first, then run the SampleBlazorWebApp.
+Run the SampleApi first, then run the SampleBlazorWebApp or sample-angular-web-app.

 Open multiple browsers, each with their own camera & microphone, to see the WebRTC communication in action.